-Develop ope Networks

-Complete, update and implement QLDC Community Facilities, Parks and Reserves and Community Wellbeing strategies and plans

-17. Develop a Grow-well Design Guide to improve the quality of built form and embrace Kāi Tahu cultural values
+- 15. Develop open space network plans to deliver the Blue-Green Networks - 16.
+Complete, update and implement Community Wellbeing, QLDC Community Facilities and Parks and Reserves and strategies and plans - 17.
+Develop a Grow-well Design Guide to improve the quality of built form and embrace Kāi Tahu cultural values